Archive for Dips, Mixes and Sauces

 - 1/4 cup extra virgin olive oil

-Leftover salad can be stored in an airtight container in the fridge for up to 5 days.
+Store leftover salad in an airtight container in the fridge for up to 2-3 days.

 Eggplant is one of my favorite items to work with.
 It’s royal purple beauty is a sight to behold but this glorious fruit’s beauty isn’t just skin deep.
 It’s good through and through and plays nicely with others lending it’s mellow flavor to whatever it’s paired with like this toasty sandwich topped with Lemon Garlic Aioli.
 Check out the Eggplant Stacks in the notes section at the bottom of the page for a lighter option.

 For the sandwich

 - 1 medium/large eggplant, unpeeled and cut into 1/2 inch rounds (approximately 8 pieces)

 - 4 portabella mushrooms, stems and gills removed (about the same size around as the eggplant)